enlevo/diy-battery/README.md

 #### Case
 We have a layout of the case that will compress the cells when charging/top balancing (people find it optional but [it's been proven that compression helps extending the cells' lifespan, given they tend to bloat when charged](https://www.youtube.com/watch?v=cwBxe4cu3yo)) and have a structure to roof the BMS on top of the cells.
 This unit will act as the battery and will encompass of the 280Ah cells and Daly BMS 200Ah.

 > :warning: When arranging the batteries between the two clamps, do not forget to add some insulator material between the cells.
-The plastic wraps are not enough to protect the cells from shorting - imagine if the thin plastic wrap breaks, you're done!
+The blue plastic wraps that come with the batteries are not enough to protect the cells from shorting - imagine if the thin plastic wrap breaks, you're done!
 Therefore, we recommend buying PTFE and inserting them between the cells.
 It's a good insulator and melts at extremely high temperatures, so don't worry!

 The Lightburn project file assumes the usage of **9mm plywood**.
-Since we luckily can use [a 130W CO2 laser cutting machine](https://github.com/nelsonic/nelsonic.github.io/issues/455#issuecomment-549803532), the speed and power settings of each layer have been tweaked using [this calculator](https://mantechmachinery.co.uk/laser-cutter-parameters/), to both cutting and engraving.
+Since we luckily can use [a 130W CO2 laser cutting machine](https://github.com/nelsonic/nelsonic.github.io/issues/455#issuecomment-549803532) (huge thank you to [@nelsonic](https://github.com/nelsonic)), the speed and power settings of each layer have been tweaked using [this calculator](https://mantechmachinery.co.uk/laser-cutter-parameters/), to both cutting and engraving.

 ### Inverter